WUSH: History

 Even though the format was well received in the area, the station had low ratings.
 On September 21, 2006, at 12:04 p.m., WZNR exited the "Zone" by segueing from the All-American Rejects' "Move Along" to an introduction to the new WNRJ, "Energy 106.1, Music That Makes You Move", followed by its first song in the new format, Bob Sinclar's Rock This Party (Everybody Dance Now)."
 WNRJ's format, branding and logo are also extremely similar to that of Alan Burns' Movin' format.
-Although this station was billing themselves as a "Rhythmic Hot AC," WNRJ was expected to lean slightly towards a Dance direction (as evidenced by the Sinclar track they launched with).
+Although this station was billing themselves as a "rhythmic hot AC," WNRJ was expected to lean slightly towards a Dance direction (as evidenced by the Sinclar track they launched with).

-In January 2007, WNRJ's playlist began to shift towards Rhythmic Contemporary by incorporating more current R&B/Hip-Hop product into the mix and lessening on Dance and Old School tracks as a way to boost ratings and because of WWHV's flip from Urban to Sports (now WXTG).
+In January 2007, WNRJ's playlist began to shift towards rhythmic contemporary by incorporating more current R&B/hip-hop product into the mix and lessening on Dance and Old School tracks as a way to boost ratings and because of WWHV's flip from Urban to Sports (now WXTG).
 During this time, the station was still suffering from dismal numbers in the Arbitron ratings.
-On August 27, at Midnight (ET), WNRJ shifted formats to Adult Top 40, with the current Hot AC Pop/Rock fare mixed in with some of the Rhythmic crossovers that were held over from the previous format.
+On August 27, at Midnight (ET), WNRJ shifted formats to adult top 40, with the current hot AC Pop/Rock fare mixed in with some of the Rhythmic crossovers that were held over from the previous format.

 December 2007 relaunch

-Energy's new Adult Top 40 format ultimately failed in the ratings, as the station peaked below a 2 share for the market's ratings.
+Energy's new adult top 40 format ultimately failed in the ratings, as the station peaked below a 2 share for the market's ratings.
 Sinclair Communications decided to take station in a different direction by flipping back to their previous country music format, while going in stunt mode for about 4 days to promote the change.
 On December 14, 2007, just before 2 pm (ET), after playing "Bye Bye Bye" by NSync, WNRJ began stunting with all Garth Brooks songs as "Garth 106", starting with "The Thunder Rolls"; the stunt would shift over the next few days to songs by Kenny Chesney as "Kenny 106", Martina McBride as "Martina 106", and George Strait as "George 106".

-The station completed its shift back to country as WUSH, "US106, America's Country" at 5 p.m. on December 18, 2007, with the first song on "US106" being "It's Five O'Clock Somewhere" by Alan Jackson and Jimmy Buffett.
+The station completed its shift back to country music as WUSH, "US106, America's Country" at 5 p.m. on December 18, 2007, with the first song on "US106" being "It's Five O'Clock Somewhere" by Alan Jackson and Jimmy Buffett.
 Two days later, though, the station took the WUFH call sign.
 The station continued to ID as "WUSH", signaling a possible goof with either the station or the FCC.
-The call letters were corrected on January 2, 2008.
+The call sign were corrected on January 2, 2008.

 On August 15, 2008, the FCC granted a request from Sinclair Communications to move the antenna and increase the power of WUSH.
 Owner Bob Sinclair also made the announcement on-air at 5 p.m.
 The new tower started broadcasting on May 29, 2009 with 11,000 watts in Portsmouth, Virginia.